rladies/rladiesguide/content/organization/events/speakers/index.en.md

 * [Directory of technology speakers](https://github.com/lasdesistemas/speakers-tecnologia) from [Las de Sistemas - LatAm](https://twitter.com/lasdesistemas/status/1273374539888672774?s=20):

-We need to do for this minorities group inside our community, the same we request other communities and spaces do for womens.
+We need to do for the minority groups inside our community the same that we request other communities and spaces do for women and gender minorities.

 ## How to support speakers